Nitro compound: Reactions

 Virtually all aromatic amines (e.g. aniline) are derived from nitroaromatics through such catalytic hydrogenation.
 A variation is formation of a dimethylaminoarene with palladium on carbon and formaldehyde:

 The α-carbon of nitroalkanes is somewhat acidic.
 The pK_{a} values of nitromethane and 2-nitropropane are respectively 17.2 and 16.9 in dimethyl sulfoxide (DMSO) solution, suggesting an aqueous pK_{a} of around 11.
 In other words, these carbon acids can be deprotonated in aqueous solution.
 The conjugate base is called a nitronate, and behaves similar to an enolate.
 In the nitroaldol reaction, it adds directly to aldehydes, and, with enones, can serve as a Michael donor.
 Conversely, a nitroalkene reacts with enols as a Michael acceptor.
 Nitrosating a nitronate gives a nitrolic acid.

 Nitronates are also key intermediates in the Nef reaction: when exposed to acids or oxidants, a nitronate hydrolyzes to a carbonyl and (respectively) azanone or nitric acid.

 Grignard reagents combine with nitro compounds to give a nitrone; but a Grignard reagent with an α hydrogen will then add again to the nitrone to give a hydroxylamine salt.

+The nitro moiety is a mild photosensitizer, and EUV irradiation of a nitroarene can lead to either oxidation of another compound (the nitroarene being itself reduced to a hydroxylamine) or radical-nucleophilic aromatic substitution.

 Dye syntheses

 The Leimgruber–Batcho, Bartoli and Baeyer–Emmerling indole syntheses begin with aromatic nitro compounds.
-Indigo can be synthesized in a condensation reaction from ortho-nitrobenzaldehyde and acetone in strongly basic conditions in a reaction known as the Baeyer–Drewson indigo synthesis.
+Indigo can be synthesized in a condensation reaction from ortho-nitrobenzaldehyde and acetone in strongly basic conditions in a reaction known as the Baeyer–Drewsen indigo synthesis.